The program for variable compensation for the CEO and the other members of GEC is divided into a short term portion and a long term portion.,

 The corresponding limitation for the GEC member in the U.S.A. is 180 percent of the annual base salary.

 The STI program consists of three different levels of measurable objectives; SSAB Group Objectives where focus is on the profitability of the Group compared to a number of competitors and on capital turnover, Business Unit Objectives which are governed by an annual business plan and Individual Objectives.

 The long term portion (“Long Term Incentive” or LTI) for the CEO and other members of the GEC domiciled outside the U.S.A. may amount to a maximum of 25 percent of the annual base salary.
 The outcome of the LTI Program is depending on the SSAB Group’s TSR growth (Total Shareholder Return) over a three year period compared to a peer group of companies.

 The maximum outcome for the member of the GEC employed in the U.S.A. is 150 percent of the annual base salary.
-The American LTI program is partly based on the same TSR index as above, but it is also based on profitability and performance over a three year period for SSAB’s business area in America.
+The American LTI program is partly based on the same TSR index as above, but it is also based on profitability and performance over a three year period for SSAB Americas.

-The peer group consists of the following eight companies:
+As of beginning of 2015 the peer group consists of the following six companies:

 - US Steel